open-policy-agent/gatekeeper/website/docs/validating-admission-policy.md

 title: Integration with Kubernetes Validating Admission Policy
 ---

-`Feature State`: Gatekeeper version v3.13+ (pre-alpha)
+`Feature State`: Gatekeeper version v3.16 (alpha)

-> ❗ This feature is pre-alpha, subject to change (feedback is welcome!).
+> ❗ This feature is alpha, subject to change (feedback is welcome!).
 It is disabled by default.
-To enable the feature,
+To enable the feature, Install with Helm
-> set the `experimental-enable-k8s-native-validation` flag to true and use the [development build of Gatekeeper](https://open-policy-agent.github.io/gatekeeper/website/docs/install/#deploying-a-release-using-development-image).
+Update the following parameters in values.yaml:
+- Enable the K8s Native Validating driver to allow users to create CEL-based rules in addition to the OPA driver and rego rules (alpha feature).
+Default is `false`
+    > enableK8sNativeValidation=true

+[optional] Install with Gatekeeper deployment
+Update the following commandline flags:
+- Set `--experimental-enable-k8s-native-validation=true`

 ## Description